LydonAlves/project13-Frontend/README.md

 #### Admin
 - **Email:** dave@example.com
 - **Password:** Dave123
+- There isn't date uploaded to this user, the main points you can see is Manage Users where you can see both students and teachers as well as change thier roles

 #### Teacher
 - **Email:** tim@example.com
 - **Password:** Tim123
+- Data has been uploaded to this user for you to be able to see the use of: My Activities, Class Manager, and Manage Users where you will see students assigned to the teachers different Class groups

 #### Student
 - **Email:** sam@example.com
 - **Password:** Sam123
+- Data has been uploaded for this user so that you can see Speaking Corrections
+- To join a Class Group use the following code: 665c7baf869680ba3df6c46f

 ## Deployment
 You can view the live demo of this project on Vercel: